adi0603/Go-with-C/README.md

 ## Programming & Debugging Skills 3

-1. Write a program that computes and prints the quotient and remainder of a division of two integers that are accepted fromt he keyboard with `scanf`.

-2. Write a program that accepts the dimensions of a rectangle as an integer and floating point number and prints the area and perimeter.

-3. Using the temperature-conversion formaula `C / 5 = ( F - 32 ) / 9`, write a program that accepts a temperature (in decimal) in Fahrenheit and prints the converted temperature in Celsius without using a cast.
-Modify the program to use a cast and note your observations.

-4. Write a program that accpets an integer fromt he keyboard and prints "ODD" or "EVEN" depending on its value.

-5. Write a program that accepts the time taken as hours, minutes and seconds as 3 integers and prints the total number of seconds.

-6. Write a program to accept the file size in MB (megabytes) and the download speed in Mbps (megabits/sec) and calculate the time in seconds that would be spent to download the file.
-(Note it's megabytes nad megabits).

-7. Using the formula `area = (base x height) / 2`, write a program that accepts the base and height of a triangle as integers and prints the area as a real number.
-(Use of the multiplier 1.0 is not permitted.)

-8. The `scanf` funtion returns the number of items read successfully.
+1. The `scanf` funtion returns the number of items read successfully.
 Why doesn't the code run properly when two integers are input?

    ```C
    int x, y, num;